Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: Introduction

 To induce sparsity in the estimate of regression coefficient $\bbeta$, an increasingly common approach is the Bayesian method based on \textit{shrinkage priors}.
 This class of prior is often represented as a scale-mixture of Gaussians:

-with unknown \textit{global} and \textit{local scale} parameters $\tau$ and $\lshrink_j$ \citep{carvalho2010horseshoe,polson2014bayes_bridge,bhattacharya2015dirichlet_laplace,bhadra2017lasso-meets-horseshoe}.
+where $\tau$ and $\lshrink_j$ are unknown \textit{global} and \textit{local scale} parameters with priors $\localPrior(\cdot)$ and $\globalPrior(\cdot)$ \citep{carvalho2010horseshoe,polson2014bayes_bridge,bhattacharya2015dirichlet_laplace,bhadra2017lasso-meets-horseshoe}.
 Compared to more traditional ``spike-and-slab'' discrete-mixture priors, continuous shrinkage priors are typically more computationally efficient while maintaining highly desirable statistical properties \citep{bhattacharya2015dirichlet_laplace, pal2014ergodicity_of_shrinkage, datta2013horseshoe_property}.
 Despite the relative computational advantage, however, posterior inference under these priors still faces a serious scalability issue.
-In the blood anti-coagulant safety study, for instance, it takes nearly 200 hours on a modern high-end commodity desktop to run 10,000 iterations of the current state-of-the-art Gibbs sampler, even with optimized implementation (Section~\ref{sec:application}).
+In the blood anti-coagulant safety study, for instance, it takes over 200 hours on a modern high-end commodity desktop to run 10,000 iterations of the current state-of-the-art Gibbs sampler, even with optimized implementation (Section~\ref{sec:application}).

 We focus on sparse logistic regression in this article, but our Gibbs sampler acceleration technique applies whenever the likelihood function can be expressed as a Gaussian mixture.
 The data augmentation scheme of \cite{polson2013polya_gamma} makes a posterior under the logistic model amenable to Gibbs sampling as follows.
 Conditioning on a Polya-Gamma auxiliary parameter $\bomega$, the likelihood of a binary outcome $\y$ becomes